PaddlePaddle/PaddleSpeech/README.md

 pip install pyaudio
 pip install pynput
 ```

-After a model and language model is prepared, we can first start the demo's server:
+Then we can start the client in another console by:

 ```
-CUDA_VISIBLE_DEVICES=0 python demo_server.py
+CUDA_VISIBLE_DEVICES=0 \
+python -u deploy/demo_client.py \
+--host_ip 'localhost' \
+--host_port 8086 \
 ```

-And then in another console, start the demo's client:
+Next, in the client console, press the `whitespace` key, hold, and start speaking.
+Until we finish our ulterance, we release the key to let the speech-to-text results shown in the console.
+To quit the client, just press `ESC` key.

+Notice that `deploy/demo_client.py` must be run in a machine with a microphone device, while `deploy/demo_server.py` could be run in one without any audio recording hardware, e.g. any remote server machine.
+Just be careful to set the `host_ip` and `host_port` argument with the actual accessable IP address and port, if the server and client are running with two seperate machines.
+Nothing has to be done if they are running in one single machine.

+We can also refer to `examples/mandarin/run_demo_server.sh` for example, which will first download a pre-trained Mandarin model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
+With running `examples/mandarin/run_demo_client.sh`, we can speak Mandarin to test it.
+If we would like to try some other models, just update `--model_path` argument in the script.

+For more help on arguments:

 ```
+python deploy/demo_server.py --help
-python demo_client.py
+python deploy/demo_client.py --help
 ```
-On the client console, press and hold the "white-space" key on the keyboard to start talking, until you finish your speech and then release the "white-space" key.
-The decoding results (infered transcription) will be displayed.

-It could be possible to start the server and the client in two seperate machines, e.g. `demo_client.py` is usually started in a machine with a microphone hardware, while `demo_server.py` is usually started in a remote server with powerful GPUs.
-Please first make sure that these two machines have network access to each other, and then use `--host_ip` and `--host_port` to indicate the server machine's actual IP address (instead of the `localhost` as default) and TCP port, in both `demo_server.py` and `demo_client.py`.

 ## Experiments and Benchmarks

+TODO: to be added

 ## Released Models

+TODO: to be added

 ## Questions and Help

+You are welcome to submit questions and bug reports in [Github Issues](https://github.com/PaddlePaddle/models/issues).
+You are also welcome to contribute to this project.